-Step 2: Explain that this is an exercise to discuss who they feel is most responsible and least responsible for providing
+Step 2: Explain that this is an exercise to discuss who they feel is most responsible and least responsible for providing information or services about sexual and reproductive health to adolescent girls, particularly for preventing pregnancy.

-Step 3: Ask one participant to read what is on her sticky note and to say whether she feels this person is most responsible, somewhat responsible or not responsible for providing sexual and reproductive health information or services to adolescent girls.
-Ask her to explain why she feels that way.
-Once she is finished explaining, ask others for their opinions.
+Step 3: Ask one participant to read what is on her/his sticky note and to say whether s/he feels this person is most responsible, somewhat responsible or not responsible for providing sexual and reproductive health information or services to adolescent girls.
+Ask the participant to explain why s/he feels that way.
+Once s/he is finished explaining, ask others for their opinions.
 Do they agree with her?
 Disagree?
 Encourage them to debate and decide if they want to leave the sticky where it is or move it.
 You can also write new sticky notes with the same word and place it in multiple places on the bulls-eye if they do not agree.